Home Heat Pump Guide

 What About Neighbour Complaints?

-The reality is that most heat pump installations don't generate neighbour complaints.
-The Microgeneration Certification Scheme (MCS) data shows that noise complaints related to heat pumps are uncommon — far less frequent than complaints about barking dogs, loud music, or building work.
+Most heat pump installations don't generate neighbour complaints.
+The MCS data shows that noise complaints related to heat pumps are uncommon — far less frequent than complaints about barking dogs, loud music, or building work.

 Noise Compared to What You Already Have